 Signs of declining mental health can be sneaky, so here Dr. Pituc provides 10 signs, symptoms, and signals that you or a loved one may need mental health support.
 If you are struggling with one or many of these symptoms North Memorial Health has a wide variety of options to get you back on track, from support groups to primary care to in-hospital care.

 1. You’re having sleep problems.

-Research estimates up to 80 of people with depression report struggling with insomnia, or have early morning awakening, which is an often-overlooked but highly correlated sign, but highly correlated.
+Research estimates up to 80% of people with depression report struggling with insomnia, or have early morning awakening, which is an often-overlooked but highly correlated sign.
 If you’re having recurring nightmares or any other sleep disruptions—this one is a biggie that might point to anxiety or posttraumatic stress.

 2. You experience a spontaneous change in appetite.
 Check in with yourself: Have you lost your appetite?
 Or are you eating much more than you usually do?
 Changes in appetite can be a sign of coping with excess stress.

 3. Your moods have changed, change often, or not often enough.
 You could be experiencing lower mood than usual, or feeling blah more days than not.
 Be aware of swings in the other direction, too: There’s nothing wrong with being in a good mood, but if your moods are fueling any problematic decisions, or swinging drastically, it could be signs of a disorder.